Question:easy

 The Correct Option is C

-Option C says burden of proof which places the responsibility on the party making a claim to back it with evidence.
-That is the exact meaning of onus probandi.
+So onus probandi simply means the burden of proof, the responsibility resting on the party making a claim to support it with evidence.

 Was this answer helpful?